-This is an extract from Mick Imlah Selected Prose, ed.
-André Naffis-Sahely and Robert Selby which was published by Peter Lang in 2015.
+This is a review by Mick Imlah of Michael Hofmann’s collection Corona, Corona, first published in the TLS in 1993 and extracted here from Mick Imlah: Selected Prose, ed.
+André Naffis-Sahely and Robert Selby, published by Peter Lang in 2015.

 The death of the German writer Gert Hofmann this summer may seem to have deprived contemporary English poetry of one of its most productive enmities.
 The second half of his son Michael’s brilliant collection of poems Acrimony (1986), dedicated ‘For my Father and Mother’, consisted solely of poems of hate for the incommunicative monster with ‘anal pleats’ beneath his eyes – an honest, vulnerable, unmalicious hatred, laid out with skewering precision.
 But the complete success of this sequence exhausted its source, and the long interval between Acrimony and its successor suggests that Michael Hofmann has already had to retrain himself to raise new poems without the presiding ogre of the old.